Renting vs Purchasing a Home

 What Assistance Can I Get When Buying A Home?

-When it comes to buying a home there are several different types of loans that can help you fine tune a payment play to your goals and level of income.
+When it comes to buying a home, there are different types of loans that can help you customize a payment plan to match your goals and level of income.
 The three primary types of assistance loans used when setting up a mortgage are:

 FHA Loan Requirements